 INTRODUCTION AND GENERAL STATEMENT

-1.01 All institutional members will report observed, suspected, or apparent research misconduct to the Research Integrity Officer (RIO) appointed by the Provost and Senior Vice President of the University.
+1.01 As an institution dedicated to excellence in education, research and outreach, Oklahoma State University places a high value on research integrity.
+All institutional members will report observed, suspected, or apparent research misconduct to the Research Integrity Officer (RIO) appointed by the Provost and Senior Vice President of the University.
+Reports may be submitted to the RIO at RIO@okstate.edu or via the OSU/A&M EthicsPoint system.
 If an individual is unsure whether a suspected incident falls within the definition of research misconduct, he or she may meet with or contact the RIO to discuss the suspected research misconduct informally, which may include discussing it anonymously and/or hypothetically.
 If the circumstances described by the individual do not meet the definition of research misconduct, the RIO will refer the individual or allegation to other offices or officials with responsibility for resolving the problem.

-1.02 This policy applies to all undergraduate and graduate students, tenure-track and non-tenure track faculty as outline in Section 1.5 Appointment for Non-Tenure-Track Faculty in the Policy to Govern Appointment, Tenure, Promotions, and Related Matters of the Faculty of Oklahoma State University in the OSU Faculty Handbook, and administrative, professional and classified staff at Oklahoma State University.
+1.02 This policy applies to all graduate students, tenure-track and non-tenure track faculty as outline in Section 1.5 Appointment for Non-Tenure-Track Faculty in the Policy to Govern Appointment, Tenure, Promotions, and Related Matters of the Faculty of Oklahoma State University in the OSU Faculty Handbook, and administrative, professional and classified staff at Oklahoma State University.
+In the context of a sponsored program, this policy may apply to undergraduate students.
+Allegations of research misconduct reported more than six years after the alleged misconduct occurred will not be addressed through this policy unless the RIO determines that special circumstances warrant otherwise.

+1.03 OSU policies may not conflict with state and federal laws.
+The procedures outlined in this policy may be adjusted to comply with current federal regulation, State of Oklahoma laws and applicable funding agency requirements.

 DEFINITIONS